-The main purpose of a mouthguard is to protect your teeth from injury or wear.
-Excessive force like jaw-clenching or a blow to the mouth can cause permanent and costly damage.
+The primary purpose of a mouthguard is to protect your teeth from injury or wear.
+An excessive force like jaw-clenching or a blow to the mouth can cause permanent and costly damage.
 Wearing a mouthguard can save you from having to spend thousands of dollars on expensive procedures to repair and replace broken teeth (or recent dental work.)

 Athletic Mouthguards Could Save More Than Just Your Teeth